SumitTarafder/Figbird/README.md

 # Figbird
 Filling gaps based on insert range distribution
-- A software designed for filling gaps in draft genome assemblies using second generation Illumina sequencing reads.
+- A software developed in C++ for filling gaps in draft genome assemblies using second generation Illumina sequencing reads.
 - Supports read pairs of both smaller inserts(~200 bp) and larger inserts (~3500 bp).
 - Utilizes probabilistic methods instead of graph based methods based on insert size information of read pairs.
 - Makes maximum use of available sequence information by using both partially aligned reads as well as unampped reads.